Cannabis Task Force

 The Cannabis Task Force (CTF) serves in an advisory capacity to provide input to Mayor and Council on the major areas of concern regarding legal cannabis.
 Issues to be considered include cannabis operations in the municipality, education and enforcement; the CTF’s discussions and recommendations will keep social and racial justice in the forefront.
 The CTF will evaluate whether Princeton should allow and zone for any one of the six cannabis industry licenses (cultivation, manufacturing, wholesaling, distribution, retail, and delivery) established by the state.
 Should the CTF recommend opting into one or more aspects of the cannabis industry, it will also make recommendations about how tax revenue and other potential benefits from cannabis licensing should be allocated.
 The CTF will, using the best data available and up-to-date science on the impact of cannabis use, develop the most accurate and effective educational message for minors, adults and senior citizens for this now legal product.
 Finally, the CTF will investigate how Princeton can best affirm its commitment to social and restorative justice in terms of how cannabis policing and enforcement is done.
 Meetings of the CTF will be open to the public unless an executive session is required.
 The CTF will also hold at least one meeting specifically to solicit input from the public.

 Regular meetings will be held the second Thursday of every month, 1:30 pm - 3:00 pm.
+Check the calendar for updates.

 The Cannabis Task Force has two subcommittees: